Jackknife Inference for Fixed Effects Models: Jackknife Inference

-\begin{remark} In the illustration above the assumption that $\nu_{it}$ are identically and independently distributed is adopted for convenience; Assumption \ref{AJK} neither requires that the data be identically nor independently distributed. \end{remark}
+\begin{remark} In the illustration above, the assumption that $\nu_{it}$ are identically and independently distributed is adopted for convenience; Assumption \ref{AJK} neither requires that the data be identically nor independently distributed. \end{remark}

 \begin{remark} By taking $m$ to be fixed in Assumption \ref{AJK} we rule out delete-one / leave-one-out jackknife schemes, and more generally designs with $m \to \infty$.
-We focus here on fixed $m$ schemes due to their computational simplicity and ability to accommodate dependence, leaving a unified treatment to future work. \end{remark}
+We focus here on such schemes due to their computational simplicity and ability to accommodate dependence, leaving a unified treatment for future work. \end{remark}

 We now return to our examples to provide further illustration of Assumption \ref{AJK}.

 \begin{exampleagainhr}[One-way Effects]{ex:onefe} From \eqref{firstq} we have

 as $N, T \rightarrow \infty$ and $N / T \rightarrow \gamma^2 \in ( 0, \infty )$, where $r_{NT} = \sqrt{NT}$, $\nu_{it}\coloneqq ( 1 - \varphi^2 ) y_{i,t-1} \varepsilon_{it}$, and $\mu_{N T} = - \sqrt{\frac{N}{T}} ( 1 + \varphi )$.
 Assume that $T = 2 T_2$ where $T_2$ is an integer.
 Define subsamples